Johnson Astills Solicitors Banner Image

 A Children and Family Court Advisory and Support Service (CAFCASS) officer will be appointed as the independent voice of the child in court.
 A CAFCASS officer in care proceedings is known as the Children’s Guardian.

 A Children’s Guardian will appoint a solicitor to represent your child.
 This solicitor must be on the Law Society Accredited Children Panel and will be an expert in dealing with the area of law relating to children.
-Here at Emery Johnson Astills we have four solicitors in our care department who are Accredited Children Panel Solicitors and can represent children alongside the Children’s Guardian.
+Here at Johnson Astills we have four solicitors in our care department who are Accredited Children Panel Solicitors and can represent children alongside the Children’s Guardian.

 A Children’s Guardian is independent from social services and they will act in your child’s best interests.
 The Children’s Guardian will review the care plan for the child and give a recommendation to the Court about what they think is in your child’s best interests.
 If the Children’s Guardian disagrees with social services they may suggest an alternative to them.